To access the full prerequisites: click here To access the Frequently Asked Questions: click here To access the Code of Conduct: click here

 Performance of neural blockades, including neuraxial and peripheral nerve blocks and catheter techniques

-Advantages / disadvantages, risks / benefits, and indications / contraindications for regional techniques
+Advantages / disadvantages, risk/ benefits, and indications / contraindications for regional techniques

 Management of complications and side effects of neuraxial and peripheral nerve blocks, including management of failed block